-When you are not quite ready for a full on-site survey but you want to collect qualitative feedback about your page(s) anyway, Incoming Feedback is the tool for you.
-We ourselves love using it to get in-the-moment reactions from our visitors—in fact, you’ve likely seen the widget on the site and inside the Hotjar platform:
+When you're not quite ready for a full on-site survey but you want to collect qualitative feedback about your page(s) anyway, Feedback is the tool for you.
+We love using ourselves, it to get in-the-moment reactions from our website visitors—in fact, you’ve likely seen the widget on our site and inside the Hotjar platform:

-➡️ Try it yourself: whenever you create a new feedback widget, look for the ‘Reactions Style’ menu in the ‘Appearance’ tab and customize it to your heart’s content.
+➡️ Try it yourself: whenever you create a new feedback widget, look for the ‘Reactions’ menu in the ‘Appearance’ tab and customize it to your heart’s content.

 Pro tip: pick your main brand color and use it as an accent color for a fully on-brand experience.

-5. Forward Incoming Feedback replies to a support email
+5. Forward Feedback replies to a support email

-➡️ Try it yourself: when you turn on Incoming Feedback, add all relevant email addresses into the box shown above.
+➡️ Try it yourself: when you turn on Feedback, add all relevant email addresses into the box shown above.

-According to my colleagues in the Customer Success team, not all Hotjar customers know that they can run Net Promoter Score (NPS) surveys through Hotjar, and that Hotjar will calculate the NPS results automatically and display the results in a dashboard like the one below:
+According to my colleagues in the Customer Success team, not all Hotjar customers know that they can run Net Promoter Score® (NPS) surveys through Hotjar, and that Hotjar will calculate the NPS results automatically.

 Hotjar helps you understand the behavior of your website users and get their feedback through tools such as heatmaps, session recordings, and surveys—but there is a lot you can do with these tools that may not be immediately obvious.

-The 8 examples above are a good starting point, but let me finish on an Editor’s promise: if you, too, have recently discovered there is something you can do in Hotjar that you didn’t know about, reach out (fioAThotjar.com) and we’ll add it when we next update this piece.
+The seven examples above are a good starting point, but if you've recently discovered there is something else you can do in Hotjar that you didn’t know about, let us know and we might add it when we next update this piece.